algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/user-manual/UserManual-Admin.md

 ### Navigation

 From the home page, you can choose between:
-- Dish Selection
+- Dish Selection.
-- Cheese Selection
+- Cheese Selection.
-- Wine Selection
+- Wine Selection.
-- Scan Items
+- Scan Items.

 **Scan Feature**: